fix8mt/uri/README.md

 </details>

 ## Benchmarks
 We use the [Criterion](https://github.com/p-ranav/criterion) benchmarking library.
+The benchmark app is built by default.
 The file `basiclist.hpp` contains 1000 generic URIs.
-The benchmark creates 1000 `basic_uri`, `uri` and
-`uri_static` objects and measures the total time taken.
+The benchmark **creates 1000** `basic_uri`, `uri` and `uri_static` objects and measures the total time taken.
 We can calculate the average time to decode each URI.
-The benchmark app is built by default.

 ![Benchmarks](https://github.com/fix8mt/uri/blob/master/assets/benchmarks.png)